Join Us on the Journey!

 are suspended until further notice

 Our UUCGN Board of Trustees voted to suspend in-person worship services immediately and to limit other gatherings at our congregation’s facilities until further notice, but at a minimum until the end of March.
 This includes the Forum, Inquirer’s Series, Spiritual Practices, and the Youth Religious Exploration activities.
-We will be offering online worship services beginning this Sunday and Mary will offer connecting points for our R.E. students and families.
+We will be offering online worship services beginning this Sunday and we will offer connecting points for our R.E. students and families.

 The Coronavirus, or COVID-19, has been a growing concern, occupying much of the news and filling many of our thoughts and conversations.
 Many of you have already let me know that you are choosing to self-isolate, staying out of harm’s way as much as possible.
 Given the responsibility to protect the safety of the entire congregation, the Board and staff agree that an immediate and pro-active approach is called for and that limiting potential contact is the prudent thing to do.